Pruritus (PDQ®)–Patient Version

 - Finding the cause of the itching is the first step in relieving pruritus.

-- A physical exam and a blood test are done to assess pruritus.
+- A physical exam, blood tests, and a chest x-ray are done to assess pruritus.

 Finding the cause of the itching is the first step in relieving pruritus.

-A physical exam and a blood test are done to assess pruritus.
+A physical exam, blood tests, and a chest x-ray are done to assess pruritus.

 The following tests and procedures may be done to find the problem that is causing the itching: